My story

 Craftsmanship

-Steph is a highly skilled weaver with a City & Guilds qualification in Basketry.
-She is always looking at new ways to improve her knowledge and skills, learning from other experienced basketmakers and industry professionals.
+In 2023, I gained a distinction in my City & Guilds qualification in Basketry and I am a skilled weaver.
+But I’m always looking at new ways to improve my knowledge and skills.
+Usually this means learning from other experienced basketmakers and industry professionals.
+This helps me continually refine my work and maintain high standards of craftsmanship.